Bubbles Anderson: Early life

+Baseball career

+Anderson began his career for the Denver White Elephants, a semi-professional African-American team, in 1920 at age 15.

+The Kansas City Monarchs discovered 17-year-old Bubbles while the team was barnstorming through Denver in 1922 and signed him to a contract.
 Anderson played 19 games at second base during his first season with the Monarchs in 1922.

-Anderson compiled a .212 batting average, knocking in only 1 RBI and committing 5 errors from the field.
+He compiled a .212 batting average, knocking in only 1 RBI and committing 5 errors from the field.

-In the next season, Bubbles' playing time would greatly increase as he saw the field in 61 contests.
-This time he would play two games apiece at third base and shortstop while still primarily starting at second base.

-Bubbles' numbers would also improve, as he posted a .275 batting average with 22 RBIs and 3 stolen bases.
+In the next season, Anderson saw the field in 61 contests.
+He played two games apiece at third base and shortstop while still primarily starting at second base.
+He posted a .275 batting average with 22 RBIs and 3 stolen bases.

 After two seasons with the Monarchs, Bubbles moved east and started the 1924 season at second base with the Washington Potomacs, but he was released and finished the season with the Birmingham Black Barons.
 In 1925, Bubbles finished his career with the Indianapolis ABCs.

-During Bubbles' four seasons in the Negro Leagues, he played with Baseball Hall Of Fame members Wilbur "Bullet" Rogan, Jose Mendez and Norman "Turkey" Stearnes.

-On a road trip to Kansas City to face the Monarchs, Bubbles left the Indianapolis ABCs and returned home to Denver due to an illness.
+On a road trip to Kansas City to face the Monarchs, he left the Indianapolis ABCs and returned home to Denver due to illness.

+Post-baseball life

 In the following years, Bubbles never married nor had any children.
-He worked as a janitor and returned to the baseball diamond in a second stint with the White Elephants in 1932 and 1933.
+He worked as a janitor and returned to baseball for a second stint with the White Elephants in 1932 and 1933.
 His professional baseball career ended in 1935.

 Anderson later served in the United States Army during World War II.

+Death and legacy
-March 14, 1943, around 6 a.m., Theodore "Bubbles" Anderson died from a gastric ulcer.
-He was only 38.

-His body was laid to rest four days later in an unmarked grave at the Fairmount Cemetery, in Denver CO.
+Theodore "Bubbles" Anderson died at his home in Denver from a gastric ulcer on March 14, 1943.
+His funeral was held four days later and his body was laid to rest in an unmarked grave at Fairmount Cemetery.
+His grave received a headstone in 2005 through a joint effort between historian Jay Sanford and the Fairmount Heritage Foundation.

-It wasn't until 2005, the Fairmount Heritage Foundation, Bubbles Anderson received a headstone.

-It was a fitting end for an African-American baseball pioneer, a World War II veteran, and a hero to current generations of Denver baseball fans.
+Anderson was inducted into the Colorado Sports Hall of Fame in April 2025.